komali2/blog/content/posts/taipei-in-2019/index.md

 {{< img src="first_meal_2.jpg" alt="Tammy's first plate of food in Taipei" >}}

 From there, it was off to the Tonghua daymarket.

+{{< img src="tonghua_daymarket.jpg" alt="A view down the alleyway of Tonghua Market" >}}

+At this point it's about 9am.
+We're flagging, and the market is overwhelming.
+You must push your way through massive crowds of people while hawkers shout at you about fish, vegetables, mushrooms, eggs.
+Occasionally, a scooter will squeeze its way through the crowds, miraculously avoiding people's feet.

+We pushed through.
+I was on a mission.
+I hadn't had a meaningful amount of carbohydrates in months, part of a keto diet I had been on to allow me to do whatever I wanted when it came to food on this trip.
+We needed to find carbs.
+Specifically, tapioca milk tea, a drink Taiwan had invented that has taken the world, and my heart, by storm.

+So we endured the crowds, hunting for a good enough milk tea place.
+Nothing is open, though.
+Still too early for the shops that cater to Taiwanese of our age.

+We staved off death by keto via a little bun from a woman I used to buy breakfast from every morning.

+{{< img src="little_bun.jpg" alt="Fried bun filled with meat being eaten by Tammy" >}}

+It's deep fried and filled with molten-temperature meat or chives.
+Next to the lady had been my favorite custard-pastry guy, but he wasn't in, the cart pushed to the side.
+I remember he always had worked whatever hours he felt like.

+Finally we came upon a motherlode: a Taiwanese bakery.

+{{< img src="bakery_1.jpg" alt="The pastries available at a Taiwanese bakery" >}}

+Tammy and I loved these things in Japan and always lament that they aren't nearly as popular in the US.
+Even if you can find one here, it pales in comparison to the freshness, variety, and obviously cost that you can get in Asia.
+Taiwan steps these bakeries up, easily equaling or even surpassing their Japanese counterparts.

+Predictably, we bought out nearly the whole shop, and continued our hunt for boba.
+We find a 50C near Tonghua Night Market, dutifully stand in line, my hands sweating at this point, but they're out of boba!
+The lady was completely unsympathetic.
+She had an attitude of "I care not for your suffering, you're not the first to seek boba from me and fail, begone."
+Heartbreaking.
+Tammy got a tea and I got grumpy.
+10am at this point, no boba, I settled in to a sort of bobaless fugue state.

+We killed time by wandering towards and around Taipei 101, stopping in parks along the way to snack on our backpack full of goodies.
+Particular highlights included seeing the Monkey King wandering
+around:

+{{< img src="monkey_king.jpg" alt="Monkey King wandering around Taipei 101" >}}

+Saw a couple strange things as we wandered around Taipei 101 (with the general goal of finding the Coldstone Creamery that Tim and I had had spiritual experiences at when I had lived in Taiwan).
+First, the Krispy Kreme didn't have a line, which is an absurd blasphemy, considering that I had never seen it not have a line around the block when they installed it 2014.
+Also, outside a closed Nike dealer, an *extremely* long line of the most various ages I'd ever seen.
+Half the line was the expected millennial in street clothes, the other was octogenarian or older.